Mart Helme: Personal life

 Helme's current wife, Helle-Moonika Helme, is an MP in the Riigikogu for EKRE.
-Mart Helme has a son, Martin Helme, now leader of EKRE, from a previous marriage.
+Mart Helme has a son, Martin Helme, now leader of EKRE, and a daughter, literary scholar Maarja Vaino, both from a previous marriage to art historian and critic Sirje Helme.
 He owns the Suure-Lähtru manor.
 He has worked as a journalist, publisher and diplomat.
 He has also been a farmer and a singer.